libgd/libgd/src/readme.txt

                 dstX, int dstY, int srcX, int srcY, int w, int h, int pct) _(FUNCTION)_
                 gdImageCopyMergeGray is almost identical to
-                [325]gdImageCopyMerge, except that when merging images it preserves the hue of the source by converting the destination pixels to grey scale before the copy operation.
+                gdImageCopyMerge, except that when merging images it preserves the hue of the source by converting the destination pixels to grey scale before the copy operation.